siiiiiiiiiii/siiiiiiiii.github.io/index.md

       <h2>4.
 Other GitHub Projects</h2>

       <p class="project-title">4.1: TradingView Modeling & Early Overfitting Awareness</p>
-      <p>In the early stages of self‑learning quantitative trading, I used TradingView for model development...</p>
+      <p>In the early stages of self‑learning quantitative trading, I used TradingView for model development.
+It was my first experience with overfitting, which made me realize that the true value of a model lies in its ability to generalize to future data.
+Since then, preventing overfitting has always been a core principle in my work.</p>
       <p><a class="pdf-button" href="https://github.com/siiiiiiiiiii/pine-scripts" target="_blank">🔗 View Pine‑Script Models on GitHub</a></p>
     </div>